MariaIsabel-90/Curso-analisedados/README.md

-# Python codes
+# Data analysis course
-Collection of scripts from a Data Science for Finances course taken on April 2022, that was provided by Odemir Pieri Jr. and DataVicking.
+Collection of scripts from a Data Science focused in finances course taken on April 2022, that was provided by Odemir Pieri Jr. and DataVicking.
 All the scripts were written in Portuguese.
 Projects:

 1. Analysis of unicorn companies
 2. Socio-echonomic analysis of ENEM test takers and its relation to their performance.